MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 > Running the synchronisation of users from Microsoft 365 using the **Update Users from Microsoft 365** guide, requires the SUPER permission set.

 > [!NOTE]
-> The **Update Users from Microsoft 365** guide doesn't update users that are not assigned a licence, such as someone who is Global Admin and Dynamics 365 Admin.
+> The **Update Users from Microsoft 365** guide doesn't update users that are not assigned a license, such as someone who is a [Dynamics 365 administrator](/entra/identity/role-based-access-control/permissions-reference#dynamics-365-administrator).
 Those users will update the next time they sign in to the environment.

 The next step for newly created users is to assign user groups and permissions.
 Go to [Assign Permissions to Users and Groups](ui-define-granular-permissions.md) for information.
 If you update a user with a licence change, [!INCLUDE [prod_short](includes/prod_short.md)] assigns users to the appropriate user group and updates their permission sets.
 For more information, see [To manage permissions through user groups](ui-define-granular-permissions.md).